List of modern great powers: Sweden (1611–1709)

 Sweden also had colonial possessions as a minor colonial Empire that existed from 1638 to 1663 and later from 1784 to 1878.
 Sweden founded overseas colonies, principally in the New World.
-New Sweden was founded in the valley of the Delaware River in 1638, and Sweden later laid claim to a number of Caribbean islands.
+New Sweden was founded in the valley of the Delaware River in 1638, and Sweden later laid claim to some Caribbean islands.
 A string of Swedish forts and trading posts was constructed along the coast of West Africa as well, but these were not designed for Swedish settlers.
 Sweden even established its own East India Company for trade with Asia that operated from 1731 to 1813, and occupied the South Indian city of Parangipettai for one month in 1733 before it was retaken by Britain and France.

 Sweden reached its largest territorial extent during the rule of Charles X (1622–1660) after the treaty of Roskilde in 1658.
 After half a century of expansive warfare, the Swedish economy had deteriorated.
 It would become the lifetime task of Charles' son, Charles XI (1655–1697), to rebuild the economy and refit the army.
 His legacy to his son, the coming ruler of Sweden Charles XII, was one of the finest arsenals in the world, with a large standing army and a great fleet.
 Sweden's largest threat at this time, Russia, had a larger army but was far behind in both equipment and training.
 The Swedish army crushed the Russians at the Battle of Narva in 1700, one of the first battles of the Great Northern War.
-The campaign had a successful opening for Sweden, which came to occupy half of Poland and Charles laid claim to the Polish throne.
+The campaign had a successful opening for Sweden, which came to occupy half of Poland, and Charles laid claim to the Polish throne.
 But after a long march exposed by cossack raids, the Russian Tsar Peter the Great's scorched-earth techniques and the very cold Russian climate, the Swedes stood weakened with shattered confidence and enormously outnumbered by the Russian army at Poltava.
 The decisive Russian victory at the Battle of Poltava (1709) marked the end of Sweden as a great power.